 Amazon has always taken a net loss on shipping, an obvious disadvantage to its free two-day delivery.
 But the company lost $7.2 billion dollars on shipping in 2016 – a shocking figure that’s nearly 50% higher than it was in 2015.
 It’s become painfully clear that despite its agreement with the USPS, Amazon needs cheaper ways to deliver its products.
 They’ve responded by building their own delivery infrastructure encompassing ocean, land and air.
 By crowdsourcing “Amazon Flex” couriers and releasing Prime Air drones (the first official drone delivery took 13 minutes “from click to delivery”), Amazon is now finding ways to avoid traditional shipping methods altogether.

 So what does this mean for organizations that rely on direct mail?
-It’s safe to assume that if the USPS loses a cornerstone of its regular income from Amazon, postage rates are going to increase, and this is especially true if Postmaster Brennan succeeds in receiving rate setting autonomy.
+It’s safe to assume that if the USPS loses a cornerstone of its regular income from Amazon, it will push for rate increases on its mail products.

-Despite its partnership potential, Amazon was not the postal savior many hoped it would be.
-But there’s still hope that the USPS can reinvent, reorganize, and reinvigorate itself.
+Despite its troubling partnership with Amazon, there’s still hope the USPS can reinvent, reorganize and reinvigorate itself in other ways.

 MailSmart Logistics provides worry-free shipping at remarkably-low postal rates –